Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 9 - Introduction to MVC Frameworks in PHP/README.md

 # Module 9:   Introduction to MVC Frameworks in PHP

-**Summary:**
+**Skill Description**
-Frameworks are a way for a developer to avoid creating their own architecture and "reinventing the wheel."
-There are many different frameworks available to PHP-- a Fellow who has attained this skill feels comfortable with the range of frameworks available and is able to effectively use one of the major ones, Laravel.
+The Fellow will feel comfortable with the range of frameworks available in PHP programming, and will have a basic knowledge of using one of the most common frameworks, Laravel.

 ## **Outputs**